Patients loved good student nurses cos we had time to chat with them

-I really wasn’t looking forward to this placement because, not only did I dislike the area (East London) or the hospital, it was also a general male ward.
+I wasn’t looking forward to this particular placement because, not only did I dislike East London and that hospital, it was also a general male ward.
 And generally where you get all men, you get burps, farts, snot and phlegm, in no particular order.

-The first time I was asked to collect mucus made me gag just at the thought, but actually holding a sputum cup half-full with sticky green bodily fluid had me dry-retching and reaching for the ladies.
+I gagged when I was asked to collect mucus — just at the thought of it.
+But actually holding a sputum cup half-full with sticky green bodily fluid had me dry-retching and reaching for the ladies.
 I dreaded the day I had to hold male poo samples.

 Derek loved telling me stories about his life during the war and how, once home with his lovely young wife, they’d never spent a day apart.
 He also told me that his wife was on another ward down the corridor and he missed her terribly.